-The spec depot, if present, tracks changes to user-edited forms such as client workspace specifications, jobs, branch mappings, and so on.
+The spec depot, if present, tracks changes to user-edited forms, such as client workspace specifications, jobs, and branch mappings.
 There can be only one spec depot per server.
-Files in the spec depot are automatically generated by Helix Server, and are represented in Helix Server syntax as follows:
+Files in the spec depot are automatically generated by Helix server, and are represented in Helix server syntax as follows: